alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-26-ruling-on-attending-mushrik-weddings.md

 lang: en
 locale: en
 note: true
-excerpt: "It is not permissible to share in their (Disbelievers) occasions, which involve Shirk (associating others with Allah in His Divinity or worship) or Bid'ah (innovation in Islam)."
+summary: "It is not permissible to share in their (Disbelievers) occasions, which involve Shirk (associating others with Allah in His Divinity or worship) or Bid'ah (innovation in Islam)."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz bin Abdullah Aal Al-Shaykh